 - If you want to place a PCB Panel order, then first click on the “YES” button.

-- After that, I have entered 5 in x value and 2 in y value, which means I want to place 5 PCB boards in a single row of PCB Panel(x-direction) and in total I want 2 rows on PCB Panel(y-direction).
+- After that, I entered 5 in x value and 2 in y value, which means I want to place 5 PCB boards in a single row of PCB Panel(x-direction) and in total I want 2 rows on PCB Panel(y-direction).

 - So, overall this setting will place 10 PCB boards on a PCB Panel.